tcaselli/generics-utils/README.md

 // Will return List[Type1.class, Type2.class]
 ```

-### Get actual Types a class has used to extend a given super class
+### Get actual generic types a class has used to extend a given super class

 Example, super simple but it works with any hierarchy of classes provided that ClassA1 extends ClassA2 somehow :
 ```java